 What should I do in a dental emergency?

 Call us!
 Our office number is 250.468.7132.
 If our office is open, our dental receptionists will determine the extent of your emergency, and book you accordingly.
-If it is after hours, we have an emergency number that you can reach us at: 250.468.7655.

 How do I know if I have an abscess?